7 Introduction to R and the Tidyverse

 )

-Typing the name of any object into the R console will print an overview to the console.
+Typing the name of any object into the R console will print an overview of it to the console.

 peng